1GORDON/GORDON-TINYEFUZA-PORTFOLIO/README.md

 ### Perform Queries

-- Freely perform the CRUD operations from your Apollo Server playground
+- Freely perform modifications from the Sanity desk or playground.

 ### Deployment